thehonorguard/mkdocs/docs/rulebook.md

 ### 4.4 Keep The Base Clean

+==You should keep all important items (ammo, radio, medical, etc.)==

 Keep the base clean.
 Put things back where you found them when you are done so that it is ready for the next person to come on and practice.
 Do not litter nor put items on the ground.
 You have boxes to empty your inventory.
+==Don't pick stuff up that you're not supposed to pick up.
+Items like chairs, tables and gear aren't meant to be picked up.==

+### 4.5 AT on non AT people

+If you are not an anti-tank role, you shouldn't pick up an anti-tank launcher unless told otherwise by a leading role.

+### 4.6 Taking vehicles without communicating

+When you want to take a vehicle, you should communicate this with a leading role.

+### 4.7 AFK behavior

+When having to go AFK, mention this to your leader and get into a safe area.
+It is your responsibility to take cover and regroup with your team when you come back.

-### 4.5 Continue To Obey Regulations
+### 4.x Continue To Obey Regulations

 Obey the community standards that are clearly outlined in our Unit Regulations.
 These regulations do not "go away" simply because an admin is not watching you.